Why I teach at Multnomah

 Ministry interests outside of Multnomah

-I am currently researching the impact of war-related trauma in Southern Sudan, and desire to support churches in Southern Sudan (the world’s newest country!) to be a catalyst of hope and healing as the country rebuilds after decades of civil war.
+I am currently researching community based approaches to promote support and healing for those impacted by the trauma of war, and desire to support churches in Southern Sudan (the world’s newest country!) to be a catalyst of hope and healing as the country rebuilds after decades of civil war.
+My current passion is to grow in understanding and engaging in the process of peace building, between individuals and communities.

 Someone who inspires me